 By adding a performance or composition concentration you will graduate with the equivalent of a Music Bachelor's of Art in Performance or Composition.
 The B.A. in music without a concentration can be combined with a host of other degrees and minors to target a specific career path.
 View music careers below for more information.
 If you wish to pursue degrees outside of music, but have a passion for music, you should consider minoring.
 Music majors and minors have the opportunity audition for a generous scholarship.
 Click on the music auditions link below for more information.

 The University of Mount Union Bachelor of Art in Music degrees allows each student to tailor their degree to meet their specific career goals, which sets us apart from large universities.

 Students who choose to major or minor in music at the University Mount Union have ample opportunities to showcase their talents outside of the classroom, including:

 - Student Showcases which give students a chance to perform in front of an audience filled with faculty members, students, and other members of the Mount Union community.

 - The opportunity to join more than 15 performance groups including the Alliance Symphony Orchestra, the marching band, jazz band, the women’s chorus, repertory strings, and many more.

-- Extracurricular opportunities such as the Gospel Choir and theater productions.
+- Extracurricular opportunities like theater productions.